philippgille/hello-netcoreapp/README.md

 - For building the FDDs and SCDs you need to have *either* the .NET Core SDK *or* Docker installed
     - Building the FDDs for .NET Framework 4.5.1 and 4.6.1 requires Windows
 - For building the Docker image you need to have Docker installed
-- For building the Chocolatey package you need to use Windows and have Chocolatey installed
+- For building the Chocolatey package you need to *either* use Windows and have Chocolatey installed *or* have Docker installed
 - For building the AppImage you need to *either* use Linux *or* have Docker installed

 #### FDD + SCD + Chocolatey package + AppImage